 Bone Augmentation, often referred to as “bone grafting”, is a procedure to replace atrophied or missing bone in the jaw.
-Bone atrophy or bone loss can be caused because a tooth or multiple teeth are missing and the bone will dissolve overtime.
+Bone atrophy or bone loss can be caused because a tooth or multiple teeth are missing causing the bone to dissolve overtime.
 The body will naturally re-contour the bone in the jaw if there is not a tooth root or implant to maintain the bone level.
 Bone grafting is usually used in conjunction with implant placement.
-Implants have the best the best chance of success when surrounded by thick health bone.
-There are a variety of way to replace lost bone.
+Implants have the best the best chance of success when surrounded by thick, healthy bone.
+There are a variety of ways to replace lost bone.
 Below you can read about different examples of bone replacement therapies.

 Particulate Bone Grafting

 A particulate graft consists of small bone particles place strategically around a tooth site.
 Particulate grafting is usually for a small single tooth area in preparation for a single implant placement.
 Particulate grafting can be done before or during implant placement.
 It is often completed when an extraction is done and an implant is placed at the same time.
 The particulate bone is placed in the voided area around the implant for optimal healing of an implant.
 The time of placement is discussed between the patient and the doctor and is determined based on the patient’s individual needs.
 Particulate graft materials come in a variety of synthetic and human bone substitutes.
 Patients may discuss the different bone augmentation sources and choose the most desired treatment based on their body and beliefs.
 Bone augmentation may also be grafted directly from the individual patient and milled to the correct particle size and placed where the bone grafting is needed, keeping the graft completely autogenous to the patient.